monte-language/typhon/mast/lib/egg.mt.md

     } else { x.op__cmp(y) }
 ```

-The actual compiler follows the original design.
+The actual compiler follows the original de Moura-Bjørner design.
+In the
+future, we could compile many e-match patterns into a single program, as long
+as they all start with the same verb and arity.
+More on that later.

 ```
 # p6